 To explain the usage of the Global resources in SSRS Reports, We are going to use the below-shown report.

-Please refer SSRS Table Report, Format-Table Report in SSRS article to understand the steps involved in creating and formatting Table Report, and see Grouping in SSRS Table Report article for Grouping techniques.
+Please refer Table Report, Format Table article to understand the steps involved in creating and formatting Table Report, and see Grouping in Table article for Grouping techniques.

 Let me show you the report preview